 Please join us for a meeting, program, workshop, or field trip!
 We are always happy to entertain suggestions for new speakers or activities.
 Every meeting is a learning experience and we hope you will join us soon!

 Please join us.
 The chapter is being led by Mary Judge, Karen Walzer, Pam Almeida and Becky Laboy.
 Please contact them for more informationr at email@example.com.

 We are excited about our NPSNJ chapter that serves native plant enthusiasts in Atlantic County and Cape May County as well as anyone from areas west or north who would like to join us.
 We hold eight evening meetings a year on the 3rd Monday of the month (Sept., Oct., Nov., Feb., March, April, May, and June).
 We are delighted that Stockton College's Sustainability Program – specifically the Campus Farm Native Plant Project – is sponsoring us and making it possible for us to have meetings in an easily-accessible location, and a comfortable setting with the necessary "smart room" equipment.

 Our meetings begin promptly at 7 p.m. at the Richard Stockton College of New Jersey.
 Please plan to arrive early.

-Our classroom for the fall 2014 semester is F201 (directions below).
+Our classroom for the fall semester will be WQ 103 (directions below).

 If you would like to be updated with details about our future meetings, please contact Jesse Connor at: firstname.lastname@example.org.
 (Contacting this site will put you on the list for monthly meeting information, field trip info, and timely updates.)